Gina Naomi Baez

-Gina Naomi Baez is an American actor, singer, songwriter, and YouTuber.
+Gina Naomi Baez is an American actress, singer, and songwriter.
 With a flourishing acting career having landed roles in Spike Lee's She's Gotta Have It, Orange is the New Black and most recently CBS's FBI.
 She has appeared in numerous Off-Broadway and regional stage plays including as Celia in Rattlesnake Kate, Esmeralda in The Hunchback of Notre Dame, Dulcinea del Toboso in Man of La Mancha, and Agnes in A Taste of Things to Come (among others).
 Baez has also seen great success with her YouTube channel which has built an impressive following.
 Her infamous "Lizzo's Truth Hurts x Hocus Pocus" parody music video went viral after LIZZO herself reposted it, as well as Bette Midler.
 She has also released several songs, including a 2015 EP (You and Me) and a variety of covers on her YouTube channel (often with Tinkerbelle the Dog).

 Early life and education

 Baez is a native of Rockville Centre, New York.
 She began singing as young as age six and started writing songs in eighth grade.
 Around that time, she was diagnosed with Hodgkin's lymphoma.
 She underwent chemotherapy and radiation therapy which caused her to lose her hair.
 While undergoing treatment, she founded the non-profit, Kids Performing Who Kare, which continues to exist and raise money for the NYU Winthrop Hospital's Cancer Center for Kids where she was treated.
 The non-profit puts on stage productions and concerts with children ages 6 to 18.

 Baez attended South Side High School in Rockville Centre and graduated in 2006.
 She moved on to Pace University where she earned a Bachelor of Fine Arts in musical theatre in 2010.
 Prior to graduating college, Baez earned a role in Under Fire which ran during the New York Musical Theatre Festival (NYMF) at the Theater at St. Clement's in September and October 2009.
 In January 2010, she appeared in the ensemble cast for Pace's production of Quanah at the Schaeberle Studio.